 The WholesaleBackup client has the ability to specify distinct backup sets for each backup day.
 By default, when you make selections, you are selecting them for backup each day of the week.

 By changing the drop-down list to a specific day of the week, you can add selections that will only be backed up on that day.

 Below is a screenshot showing the icons used on the Selections.

-At the top of the window one can select which day one is making selections for.
-Most users use the same backup selections every day, which is the default 'Everyday', however there are times when one only wants to backup certain files on certain days (for example a large database or Microsoft Exchange might only be backed up on weekends).
+At the top of the component, you can select which day one is making selections for.
+Most users use the same backup selections every day, which is the default 'Everyday'.
+However, there are times when one only wants to backup certain files on certain days (for example a large database or Microsoft Exchange might only be backed up on weekends).

 The backup client can end up using multiple selection sets for any given day, though when you select a day/set in the user interface you are editing only that set.
 So, as an example, if the day the backup has been launched on is a Saturday, then in the user interface you will be editing just those selections unique to that day, but the engine will do the following

 1. If selections have been specified for 'Saturday', then those selections will be used.